A Local Tradition for over 60 Years

-"We're probably the oldest and have been around the longest," said Haynes Kueckelhan while talking about the upcoming rodeo held on his ranch in Bonham, Texas.
+"We're probably the oldest and have been around the longest," said Haynes Kueckelhan while talking about the rodeo long held on the Kueckelhan ranch near Bonham, Texas.

 "When we held our first rodeo, we never dreamed it would grow to it's present size and popularity.